 I’m sorry, what did you say?
 How many times do we say (or even think) this daily?
 Maybe we tried to listen but couldn’t hear well.
 Maybe we wanted to focus but got distracted.
-It doesn’t matter what the reason was, the point is we were not paying attention.
+It doesn’t matter what the reason was, the point is we need to just pay attention.

-In our #MemoryMakeover series continuation, this week and monthly we’ll review a critical memory tip which applies to the monthly theme.
+In our #MemoryMakeover series continuation, we’ll review a critical memory tip.
 This month’s theme of creating our #MemoryMakeover goals leads us to the crucial tip to focus and pay attention.

 It’s as easy and difficult as that: just focus on what is bothering you and what you’d like to achieve for your memory goals.
 Pay attention to the stress points of your memory.
 This is where your goals will originate, but it’s also how you can help your overall memory.